PLEASE DO NOT CALL 911 TO REPORT FIREWORKS

-Completely aside from the danger (both legal and personal) of exploding illegal fireworks, there's a huge risk of fire and property damage.
+Completely aside from the danger of exploding fireworks, there's a huge risk of fire and property damage.

-Due to unusually hot temperatures and dry conditions, PF&R is announcing an immediate ban on the use of all legal and illegal fireworks.
-This difficult decision has been made recognizing that it will have a serious impact to those businesses dependent on the sale of fireworks and many of us who had plans to include fireworks with our July 4th 2021 celebration.
-PF&R Chief Sara Boone, along with her command staff and Commissioner-in-charge, Jo Ann Hardesty, carefully examined the impact recent weather conditions have had on our city and concluded that a ban on fire works is the right thing to do for the protection of our residents.
+An ordinance was passed to ban the use of all fireworks in the City of Portland.
+This difficult decision was made recognizing that it will have a serious impact to those businesses dependent on the sale of fireworks and many of us who plan to include fireworks with our July 4th celebration.
+PF&R Chief Sara Boone, along with her command staff and Commissioner-in-charge, Jo Ann Hardesty concluded that a ban on fire works was the right thing to do for the protection of our residents.

 Please do not call 911 to report fireworks use!
 It is very important that our 911 system be kept for reporting only active fires and serious medical problems.
 Your cooperation with this will save lives!

-Fire Investigators will not be patrolling for fireworks use but are sending a strong warning that they will be INVESTIGATING ALL FIRES THAT HAVE A CONNECTION TO FIREWORKS.
+Fire Investigators are sending a strong warning that they will be INVESTIGATING ALL FIRES THAT HAVE A CONNECTION TO FIREWORKS.
 If your firework use is found as a cause, you will be held responsible.
 Fireworks use that causes injury or extensive damage can result in heavy fines and/or jail time.